antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 In that sample, you can guess that the prediction won't be very positive because of the provided text.. ;)

+You can find all the code of the previous explained sentiment analisys example [here](https://github.com/dotnet/machinelearning-samples/tree/features/samples-new-api/samples/csharp/getting-started/BinaryClassification_SentimentAnalysis).

 ## Ability to score pre-trained ONNX Models

 [ONNX](http://onnx.ai/) is an open and iteroperable model format that enables using models trained in one framework (ie scikit-learn, TensorFlow, xgboost, etc) and use them in another (like ML.NET).